decentralized-identity/sidetree/docs/protocol.md

 }
 ```

-When `proofOfWork` is not given in a write request, the Sidetree node must perform proof-of-work on behalf of the requester or reject the request.
+When `proofOfWork` is not given in an operation request, the Sidetree node must perform proof-of-work on behalf of the requester or reject the request.

+## JSON Web Signature (JWS)
+Every operation request sent to a Sidetree node __must__ be signed using the __flattened JWS JSON serialization__ scheme.
+Compact serialization scheme is not supported because _proof of work_ data is intentionally not required to be signed to allow proof of work computation to be outsourced.

 ## DID and DID Document Creation